Invincible Career®

 • You’re regularly receiving promotions.

-• You’re receiving big raises (i.e., way above a cost of living increase).
+• You’re receiving big raises (i.e., way above a cost-of-living increase).

 • You’re still acquiring valuable new skills, knowledge, and experience.

-But, if your progress slows down, don’t wait too long.
+But if your progress slows down, don’t wait too long.
 At one of my employers, we were hiring new employees at a higher base salary than existing employees at the same level.
 How messed up is that?

 Don’t let that happen to you.
 Take advantage of your career momentum to maximize your growth and earning potential.
 If your employer isn’t supporting that, a new one will.